Tanz0rz/haxe-fmod/README.md

 The FMOD Studio project for the example game is also included.

 Play the game, explore the code, and open up the FMOD Studio project (try [Live Update](https://fmod.com/docs/2.00/studio/editing-during-live-update.html)!).
 This will provide insight into the workflow, library calls, and features of this tool.
-Open the `EZPlatofmrer` folder directly with vscode to get autocomplete and function lookups as you look around the code.
+Open the `EZPlatformer` folder directly with vscode to get autocomplete and function lookups as you look around the code.

 To play the game, run `lime test windows` or `lime test html5` in the `EZPlatformer` folder